ohkuom/pages-gem/README.md

-# GitHub Pages Ruby Gem
+# GitHub Pages Ruby Gem - Minima 3.0 support

 A simple Ruby Gem to bootstrap dependencies for setting up and maintaining a local Jekyll environment in sync with GitHub Pages.